 In addition to its Arabic website, the paper had also an English website.
 The paper’s online version was the 16th most visited website for 2010 in the MENA region.
-The As-Safir has published a broad article about the El Chemor family in its August 18th 1981’s edition.
-Almost two full pages giving broad historical references and information.
+The As-Safir published a broad article about the El Chemor family in its August 18th, 1981’s edition.
+Almost two full pages give broad historical references and information.
 Amongst many relevant facts, the newspaper states:

 “… [last Ghassanid] king Jablah Ibn Aiham went out [of Syria] during the reign of Caliph Omar Ibn Al-Khattab to Lebanon where he made his land in Akoura and ruled this country since it was Christian in those days.”
 As-Safir newspaper 08/18/1981.

-That being the reason why the El Chemor family have effectively ruled Akoura centuries later (1211-1633 CE), by being direct descendants of the Ghassanid King Jablah.
+That is the reason why the El Chemor family effectively ruled Akoura centuries later (1211-1633 CE), by being direct descendants of the Ghassanid King Jablah.
 The newspaper also confirms the El Chemor rule of Zgharta-Zawiye from 1641 until 1747 CE.
-The Muslim branch of the El Chemor family has ruled the Emirate (principality) of Jabal Shammar or Ha’il from 1830 until 1921 CE.
+The Muslim branch of the El Chemor family ruled the Emirate (principality) of Jabal Shammar or Ha’il from 1830 until 1921 CE.